ossf/scorecard/docs/checks.md

 This check tries to determine if a project has a set of contributors from multiple companies.
 Low score has 'Low' risk.
 The check works by looking at the authors of recent commits and checking the `Company` field on the GitHub user profile.
-A contributor must have at least 5 commint in the last 30 commits.
-The check succeeds if all contributor span at least 2 different companies.
+A contributor must have at least 5 commits in the last 30 commits.
+The check succeeds if all contributors span at least 2 different companies.

 **Remediation steps**
 - There is *NO* remediation work needed here.
-This is just to provide some insights on which organization(s) have contributed to the project and making trust decision based on that.
-But you can ask your contributors to join their respective organization.
+This is to provide some insights on which organization(s) have contributed to the project and making trust decisions based on that.
+But you can ask your contributors to join their respective organizations.

 ## Fuzzing